SpencerCDixon/SpenceBoy/Docs/dev-log.md

 ---

+**Date: 8/4/2020**

+### What did I get done today?

+* Fixed boot rom reads that needed to access the loaded rom
+* Fixed boot rom missing the final op codes which properly reset the CPU to start executing the loaded rom

+---

 **Date: 8/1/2020**

+### What did I get done today?

 * Fixed RL/RLA op codes so now the nintendo logo looks correct when scrolling down in boot rom

 ---

 **Date: 7/31/2020**

+### What did I get done today?

 * Debugging RL/RLA op codes to get the DoubleBit function working properly